kleinlikecalvin/python_p1--slot-machine/README.md

 # Vegas-Style Slot Machine

 A simple Vegas-style electronic slot machine built with Python.
-This project is perfect for beginners learning Python and simulates a slot machine with 3 reels, betting, and payouts.
+This project is perfect for beginners learning Python and simulates a slot machine game play with betting and payouts.

 ## Features

-- Simulates spinning reels with random symbols.
+- Simulates game play
-- Allows the player to place bets and tracks their balance.
+- Allows the user to place bets
+- Handles invalid user input
+- Tracks user balance
-- Calculates winnings based on matching symbols.
+- Calculates winnings based on matching symbols
-- Simple text-based interface.
+- Simple text-based interface

 ## How It Works

 1. The player starts with a balance of $100.
 2. The player places a bet for each spin.
-3. The slot machine "spins" three reels with set symbols.
+3. The slot machine "spins" to match a tuple of defined symbols with specific payouts.
 4. Winnings are calculated based on the pattern of symbols matched.
-5. The game ends when the player runs out of balance or chooses to quit.
+5. The game ends when the player runs out of balance and chooses to quit.

 ## Libraries leveraged